qingshanyijiu/CheckDirChange/ReadMe.txt

 AppWizard creates one dialog class:

-TestDirChangeDlg.h, TestDirChangeDlg.cpp - the dialog
+TestIOCPDirChangeDlg.h, TestIOCPDirChangeDlg.cpp - the dialog
-    These files contain your CTestDirChangeDlg class.
+    These files contain your CTestIOCPDirChangeDlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in TestDirChange.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in TestIOCPDirChange.rc, which can be edited in Microsoft Visual C++.